-View from the roof of the fort toward Dakar.
+View from the fort toward Dakar.
 Cape Manuel, the southern tip of the Cape Verde Peninsula hook, is at the end of the land mass there.
 Head west from there and if you're lucky you'll bump into one of the Cape Verde Islands in about 400 miles.
-Otherwise, it's about 2,000 to Recife.
+Otherwise, it's about 2,000 miles to Recife.

 A different path back toward the center.
 When did manholes arrive?
 Good question.
 No answer here.

 There's a sandy central plaza, decorated with Parisian lamp standards and baobabs.

 A monument to the pharmacists and doctors who died during an epidemic of 1878.
 The colony at that time had a total of 26, of whom 22 died, including Michel Mathis.
 He was the father of Constant, for many years head of the Pasteur Institute in Dakar.